 - 4.7 To ensure the indicative growth target is met, the Core Strategy (Policy RA2) then goes on to identify a number of villages that will be the main focus of housing development, Brampton Abbotts is one of those.
-If Brampton Abbotts were to meet the indicative growth target in full of 14%, this would mean new housing growth of 19 new dwellings by 2031 (see table in paragraph 6.4 for the current position taking into account planning approvals since 2011). - 4.8 Foy, Hole in the Wall, Rudhall, Phocle Green and Old Gore are smaller settlements not identified in the Core Strategy as settlements where housing growth is appropriate.
+For Brampton Abbotts to meet the indicative minimum growth target in full of 14%, this means new housing growth of 19 new dwellings by 2031 (see table in paragraph 6.4 for the current position, taking into account planning approvals since 2011). - 4.8 Foy, Hill of Eaton, Netherton, Rudhall, Phocle Green and Old Gore are smaller settlements not identified in the Core Strategy as settlements where housing growth is appropriate.
 Accordingly, new housing here should be in general conformity with Herefordshire Council Core Strategy policies for the countryside.
-These restrict when new housing is considered appropriate. - 4.9 There are few young families in the neighbourhood area.
-The ever increasing price of housing is one of the main reasons for this.
+These restrict when new housing is considered appropriate. - 4.9 There are few young families in the Neighbourhood Development Plan area.
+The ever-increasing price of housing is one of the main reasons for this.
 There are also few low cost/social houses in the area that are available to purchase or rent.